 The words are interconnected in a way that is not entirely obvious to those who are unfamiliar with the technique.
 Like many other techniques, this particular literary device can be used to draw emphasis to a particular passage word or phrase.
 By using a consonant sound numerous times in a row, the poet will be able to ensure that the reader notices that line or sentence more so than the ones surrounding it.

-Consonance is also used to mimic sounds, it can appear in onomatopoeic phrases.
+Consonance is also used to mimic sounds, it can appear in onomatopoeic phrases and tongue twisters.
 For example, “clitter clatter” or “pitter patter”.

 Examples of Consonance in Poetry